CS161/cs-161-s21-problem-sets-jz-lu/psets/pset1answers.md

 ### Part F
 Our nasty alloc recursively allocates a lot of local memory in an array.
 The canary is asserted after most system calls are made (except for things like `getpid` which we assert beforehand).
 It is not perfect in catching overflow, but it does detect our nasty alloc.

-**Grading note**: for some reason the assertion failure error message appears behind the kernel, but the canary is still working---check `log.txt`.

 ### Part G
 Some high-level notes on the design of our buddy allocator.
 Our struct of information is as follows:
 ```